FAQ - Frequently asked questions

 Our terms and conditions in English language can be found here.
 The warranty is one year; you should inform us within seven days if something is defective.
 The transportation agency is responsible if something arrives damaged, and it likely happened during the transport (e.g., the parcel is damaged).
 However - please inform us, and we'll take it from there.

 1) What payment options do you offer?

-You can choose from various payment methods (like PayPal, credit card and bank transfer) during checkout.
-Credit card payments cannot be processed manually, online online during checkout through Secupay.
+You can choose from various payment methods (like PayPal, credit card, and bank transfer) during checkout.
+Credit card payments cannot be processed manually, only online during checkout through Secupay.